eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Running these installers will install the library and the development headers.

-**Note:** When you install the Debian operating system, it clears all pre-available data; therefore, it is essential to make a backup.
+**Note:** When you install the Debian operating system, it clears all pre-available data; therefore, it is advised to make a backup.

 For Debian operating systems, run the following installation process: